Trivivium/devops-2k20/report/REPORT.md

 frowned upon which forced us to settle for the suboptimal approach of talking over Zoom.
-While the content of these meetings were almost identical to that of our physical meetings, the overhead of technical issues involving subpar microphones and a internet connections made these meetings far less efficient.
+While the content of these meetings were almost identical to that of our physical meetings, the overhead of technical issues involving subpar microphones and internet connections made these meetings far less efficient.
-These meetings over Zoom took place approximately once every week.
+These meetings over Zoom took place approximately once per week.
 Meetings over Zoom weren’t always necessary, which is why we also used Slack to keep each other updated on progress on issues as well as to ask for consent to make changes to the system or to ask for help.